ddangelov/Top2Vec/README.md

 Pretrained Models <a name="pretrained"></a>
 -----------------
 Doc2Vec will be used by default to generate the joint word and document embeddings.
-However there are also pretrained `embedding_model` options:
+However there are also pretrained `embedding_model` options for generating joint word and document embeddings:

   * `universal-sentence-encoder`
   * `universal-sentence-encoder-multilingual`